- Pain relief from toothache, abscesses and dry socket

 How to treat dry socket

 If you have dry socket and the pain isn't showing any signs of easing up, you should see your dentist as soon as you can.
 The primary aim of the treatment is to decrease the intensity of symptoms, especially dry socket pain.
 The main things done to treat dry socket include:

 Flushing out the socket

 Your dentist may try to flush out the socket in order to get rid of any food particles and other things embedded at the site of extraction.
 This helps relieve dry socket pain and heal the underlying infection.

 After making sure the socket is clean, your dentist may then pack the affected socket using a medicated paste or gel as well as medicated dressings.
 This can help provide immediate dry socket relief.
 They will also assess certain factors such as the severity of pain in order to determine how often dressings should be changed.

 You can seek medical advice from your dentist about the most suitable pain medication to reduce the discomfort associated with dry socket.

 Once the dentist removes the dressing, you may need to flush the socket by yourself in order to get rid of debris and promote healing.
 For this purpose, you will need some saltwater and a plastic syringe with a curved tip for squirting water.
-Using the syringe, insert the water into the socket and continue rinsing until your socket is free of debris.
+Using the syringe, insert the water into the socket and continue rinsing until your socket is clean.

 Once the treatment begins, you will soon notice some pain relief.
-Pain, along with other symptoms, will continue to improve and go away completely within a few days.
+The pain, along with other symptoms, will continue to improve and go away completely within a few days.
 However, it is important to keep in touch with your dentist for regular dressing changes and oral care.